azamsharp/azamsharp.github.io/_posts/testing.md

 In one of my previous articles, I mentioned that how I am using MV Pattern for building my client/server SwiftUI applications.

+## Screens vs Views

+When I was working with Flutter, I observed a common pattern for organizing the widgets.
+Flutter developers were separating the widgets based on whether the widgets represents an entire screen of just a reusable control.
+For example

+Since React, Flutter and SwiftUI are extremely similar in nature we can apply the same principles when building SwiftUI applications.

+For example when displaying details of a movie, instead of calling that view MovieDetailView, you can call it MovieDetailScreen.
+This will make it clear that the detail screen is an actual screen and not some reusable child view.

 ## Understanding MV Pattern

 The main idea behind the MV Pattern is to allow views directly talk to the model.
 This eliminate the need for creating unnecessary layer of view models for each view, which simply contribute to the size of the project instead of providing any benefits.